eolymp/scripts/import-members/README.md

 bar,goo
 ```

 This CSV defines two members: "foo" and "bar".
-Member "foo" will be able to login using Eolymp account "moo" and member "bar" will be able to login using Eolymp account "goo".
+Member "foo" will be able to log in using Eolymp account "moo" and member "bar" will be able to log in using Eolymp account "goo".

 An example of CSV file with passwords: